fickezapad/MazeGenerator/README.md

 ---

-Maze Generator built in JavaScript using the randomized depth first search algorithm and the recursive backtracker.
+Maze Generator built in JavaScript using the randomized depth-first search algorithm and the recursive backtracker.

 ## Description